BlackTea13/Fredie-And-Friends-Coffee/README.md

 may look like.

 Table creation and test data can be found in `tablescript.sql` and `insert_test_data.sql` respectively.
+This will also be included at the bottom of the README file.
 There are no users at the start, please register to use the website.

 # Text Report #
 ## ER Diagram ##